-Purchase only zero-emission vehicles where available and operationally feasible from end of 2022.
+Purchase only zero-emission vehicles where available and operationally feasible from end of 2022, enabling Ireland to go beyond the requirements of the Clean Vehicle Directive and act as an international leader in this area.

 The public sector will not install heating systems that use fossil fuels after 2023 (except in specific circumstances set out in the mandate).